TrevorHinesley/abracadabra/README.md

 2. I would love the different Bootstrap classes to be overridable with an initializer (config/abracadabra.rb) so that any framework could be used.
 Same with the Font-Awesome button classes.

+3. I would love for a `buttons: false` option to be offered that would allow only `Tab`, `Enter` and `Escape` to submit or cancel the form submission.

+4. I would love for a `tabbable: true` option to be offered that would tab to the next text input with the `abracadabra` class.

 Any other ideas, feel free to contribute!

 1. Fork it ( http://github.com/TrevorHinesley/abracadabra/fork )